-NOTE: Due to a rise in COVID-19 cases, the UK Prime Minister has annouced a four-week national lockdown for England, effective Nov 5.
+NOTE: Due to a rise in COVID-19 cases, the UK Prime Minister has annouced new lockdown measures for England.
 Find out more about coronavirus-related travel restrictions for the United Kingdom.

 Let me be honest first up: walking the Hadrian’s Wall path across England in winter is not for the faint-hearted.
 During the spring and summer walking season, the days are long, allowing for a leisurely pace, and the myriad picturesque villages and pubs that dot the 80mi (129km) route are open to welcome throngs of hungry, thirsty hikers.
 Winter is a different story.